mozilla/addons-frontend/tests/smoke/README.md

 ### Prerequisites

 Python 3 is recommended but the tests can run on Python 2.
-You must have `tox` installed either way.
+You must have `tox`, `docker` and `docker-compose` installed as well.

 You should also stop any services that may be using the port `3000`.
 You will also need to add `olympia.test` to your `/etc/hosts` in line with `127.0.0.1`.